-Boquet Valley Central School's formal reporting system includes quarterly report cards, 5 week interim reports and/or forms developed by the professional staff and issued periodically.
+Boquet Valley Central School's formal reporting system for grades 6-12 includes quarterly report cards, 5 week interim reports and/or forms developed by the professional staff and issued periodically.
 Scheduled conferences between parents and teachers, and interim reports will be issued as needed or required.
+Parents are urged to visit the school and to meet with school counselors and teachers whenever necessary.
+Please schedule all such visits in advance.
+Boquet Valley Central School's formal reporting system for grades k-5 includes trimester reports and/or forms developed by the professional staff and issued 3 times throughout the school year.
+Scheduled conferences between parents and teachers, as needed or required.
 Parents are urged to visit the school and to meet with school counselors and teachers whenever necessary.
 Please schedule all such visits in advance.